vstinner/unicode_book/definitions.rst

  * array of 16 bits unsigned integers with :ref:`surrogate pairs
    <surrogates>` (:ref:`UTF-16 <utf16>`): full Unicode range

-UCS-4 use twice as much memory than UCS-2, but it supports all Unicode character.
+UCS-4 uses twice as much memory than UCS-2, but it supports all Unicode characters.
 UTF-16 is a compromise between UCS-2 and UCS-4: characters in the BMP range use one UTF-16 unit (16 bits), characters outside this range use two UTF-16 units (a :ref:`surrogate pair <surrogates>`, 32 bits).
 This advantage is also the main disadvantage of this kind of character string.